 This current situation presents Alternative 1 (Business as Usual) to be considered by the SEA.
-Numbers of visitors (and associated day-trip journeys) would be likely to continue to increase under this scenario - consistent with the development of tourism over many decades.
+Numbers of visitors would be likely to continue to increase under this scenario - consistent with the development of tourism over many decades.
+The most popular locations in the Burren and Cliffs of Moher area would be likely to see the largest increases in visitors, which would occur during the peak season.